31 bodies, some decomposed, found in Indiana funeral home

 JEFFERSONVILLE, Ind.
-(WXIN) — Police have launched an investigation into an Indiana funeral home after more than 30 bodies, some of which were decomposing, were discovered inside.
+(WXIN) — Police have launched an investigation into an Indiana funeral home after more than 30 bodies, some of which were decomposing, were found inside.

 According to a report by the Louisville Courier-Journal, police in Jeffersonville were called late at night Friday to the Lankford Funeral Home and Family Center.
 The newspaper reported the department worked into Saturday morning and ultimately located 31 bodies.